Instant Pot Roasted Potatoes

 - ¾ cup grated Asiago or Parmesan cheese optional

 Press the “sauté” button on the Instant Pot.
 When the word “hot” is displayed, (about 4 minutes later), carefully add the vegetable oil.
 Then add the sliced potatoes, garlic cloves (whole), rosemary, and thyme.

-Use a long-handled spoon to move the potatoes around every so often to crisp the outside, (10-15 minutes).
-If the unit shuts off during this process, hit the “sauté” button again.
+Use a long-handled spoon to move the potatoes around every so often to crisp the outside, (10-15 minutes). *This prevents the potatoes from sticking to the bottom.* If the unit shuts off during this process, hit the “sauté” button again.